So is the Whoosh Effect for weight loss real, or is it just one of those made-up things on the internet?

 But the body wants to survive, so it adapts to prevent how much weight you can lose.
 As a result, their metabolisms not only slowed down, but they also started to retain water.
 This gave the participants both physical and psychological effects along with the significant drop in body mass index.

 A trick I use to put myself into “keto mode” is to use Keto Elevate every morning in my coffee while I’m Intermittent Fasting.
-It’s a keto supplement contains C8-MCTs that your body converts into ketones that signals for your body to start burning body fat as fuel.
+It’s a keto supplement contains C8-MCTs that your body converts into ketones that signal for your body to start burning body fat as fuel.
 It works and it tastes just like a delicious coffee creamer.

 How Long Does the Whoosh Effect Take